-A. If you apply for and receive “permission to engage in activity other than that permitted under the status of residence previously granted” from the Immigration Bureau, you can work part-time at convenience stores, restaurants, etc. Working hours are limited to a total of 28 hours per week and 8 hours per day during long vacations, such as summer vacation.
-Please refer to the Japanese Immigration Bureau’s home page for more details.
+A. If you apply for and receive “permission to engage in activity other than that permitted under the status of residence previously granted” from the Immigration Bureau, you can work part-time at convenience stores, restaurants, etc. According to Japanese law, students can work up to 28 hours per week.
+However, KUAS has set its own limit of 24 hours per week to ensure that students can concentrate on their studies.

 Q. Can I work on campus?

 A. Most undergraduate students will easily find work off-campus.
 However, if you do not know Japanese, then you may have to wait for about a year to learn the language first.
 If you are a graduate student, there may be opportunities on campus for you to work as a TA.

 Q. What is student housing like?

 A. First-year engineering students will be given the opportunity to live in our International Student Dormitory, which is located on-campus right next to our South Engineering Building.
 Those who wish to live off-campus will find a wealth of private apartments a short walk, bicycle or subway ride away.
 The staff at KUAS will be happy to assist you in finding these apartments, and more information can be provided before your arrival in Japan upon request.

 Q. Are there any housing options other than the on-campus dormitory?

 A. Kyoto is famous for being a college town, and there are many apartments, shared houses, and boarding houses to choose from outside of campus.
 If you do not wish to live on campus, you will need to find a place to live through a real estate agency, etc. KUAS will help you connect with these agencies.

 A. In terms of measurable safety indicators, Japan is frequently rated as one of the safest countries in the world.
 The OECD named Japan the safest country in the world in 2014.
 Moreover, Kyoto is rated as one of the safest cities in our already-safe country.